When you have thought-provoking spiritual questions to ask, where to find the answers? Come and see the answers to ten of the most-asked questions.

 1) Do you need to follow a religion to be enlightened?

 “I respectfully must say no. My experience is that most religions are a dead end and a trap.
 They do not provide the tools to delve into your consciousness and find your gifts.
+The major religions sell myths and superstition.
+Study the stories of Jesus, Mohamad, and Buddha and you will see they had their eureka experiences alone in the wilderness.
+They openly rejected the organized religions of their families.” ― Guru Tua

-Many teachers, including those enshrined in the most prominent religions, tell us to “seek our own truth.”
+Many teachers, including those enshrined in the most prominent religions, tell us to seek our own truth.
 Many of the sacred texts contain the life stories of those who rejected religion to create a unique path to enlightenment.
 They had spiritual questions to ponder and sought their own answers.
 Jesus, Buddha, and Mohammad did not follow a religion; sadly, religions were created in their names.

 2) Do I need to believe in God to be spiritual?

-“Again, respectfully no. Beware of those who tell you that you must follow an imaginary friend to save your soul or find enlightenment.
+“Again, respectfully no. Beware of those who tell you must follow an imaginary friend to save your soul or find enlightenment.
 All Gods are metaphors.
 A metaphor is a word picture created to give us a way to explain things.

 Gods are personifications of attributes and powers; they provide a way to communicate these ideas.
-But, people mistake the metaphor for a factual entity instead of a tool to help them move beyond their current level of thinking.
+But people mistake the metaphor for a factual entity instead of a tool to help them move beyond their current level of thinking.
 It is one of the best spiritual questions to ask.
 It shows you are exploring the boundaries of your beliefs.” ― Guru Tua

 Humankind has over 10,000 gods.
 I’m sure the one you believe in is just as valid as all others.
 From Abonsam to Zeus, every God uses identical proofs to verify its existence.
 These tactics always use circular logic, popularity, and sleight-of-hand.
 None of these tactics prove anything.